peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

 <b>Returns:</b>

  `true
-      ` if the EMax and EMin properties refer to the number's Exponent property djusted to the number's precision, or just the number's Exponent roperty; otherwise, `false
-      ` ..
-The default value is true, meaning that EMax and EMin refer to the djusted exponent.
-Setting this value to false (using WithAdjustExponent) s useful for modeling floating point representations with an integer antissa (significand) and an integer exponent, such as Java's BigDecimal. `true
       ` if the EMax and EMin properties refer to the number's Exponent property djusted to the number's precision, or false if they refer to just the umber's Exponent property.

 <a id="ClampNormalExponents"></a>